How does periodontal disease affect my entire body?

 There are many well-established links between our oral health and the health of our entire body (the oral-systemic link).
 Studies have shown that people who suffer from periodontal disease are as much as twice as likely to suffer a heart attack, and 3x as likely to suffer a stroke.
 Researchers have found a bi-directional relationship between diabetes and gum disease – meaning that people who have both diabetes and gum disease will have a harder time controlling the symptoms/effects of both diseases.
 Pregnant women who have periodontal disease are more likely to give birth to a pre-term, low birth-weight baby.
 Additionally, the growth of harmful bacteria in the mouth can act as a reservoir for bacteria leading to increased likelihood of respiratory infections.
 Periodontal disease has been linked to a higher incidence of kidney, pancreatic, and oral cancers.
 As well, there is a growing body of evidence that suggests that periodontal disease bacteria may play a role in the development of Alzheimer’s disease and memory disorders.

 If you have been diagnosed with periodontal disease, know that you are not alone!
 Periodontitis is a growing epidemic throughout the world.
 Over half of American adults have been diagnosed with periodontitis, as it is easily transmissible through activities like kissing and sharing drinks or food.
 With proper diagnosis and care, periodontitis can be controlled.

 Want more information?
-Contact our Colorado Springs office today to schedule an appointment with one of our awesome hygienists.
+Contact our dental office Colorado Springs today to schedule an appointment with one of our awesome hygienists.